marctuscher/tf-multitask-pos-ner/README.md

 # tf-multitask-pos-ner
 Deep multi-task learning for POS-tagging and NER using tensorflow.
 ## Training the Model
 To train the model, a version of GloVe is required.
 Please download it here http://nlp.stanford.edu/data/glove.840B.300d.zip and unzip it.
-Additionally, you have to provide training and validation Data for both, POS-Tagging and NER.
+Additionally, you have to provide training and validation data for both, POS-Tagging and NER.
 Please see sample-data for the format of the files.
 Training is started by:
 ```
 cd src/
 mkdir model/